tgbugs/protc/README.md

 # Protc
-A language for writing protocols.
+A language for specifying protocols.

 ## Description
-Protc (prot see, pro tik, who cares) is a formal language for describing protocols, scientific or otherwise.
+Protc (prot see, pro tik, who cares) is a formal language for specifying protocols, scientific or otherwise.
 Specifically it is intended to provide a formal way to record the inputs, outputs, and executors (human, computer, or otherwise) of a protocol.